 Marilyn is currently serving her third term representing Ward 76.
 Marilyn was first elected as a trustee for Edmonton Catholic Schools in October 2007, was re-elected in 2010 and again in 2013.
-Marilyn served as the Board Chair in 2015—2016 and is currently the Board Vice-Chair.
+Marilyn served as the Board Chair in 2015—2016.
 As a third term trustee, Marilyn brings with her a wealth of knowledge and understanding of the issues in education today.Professional History

 Marilyn grew up in Edmonton and St. Albert.
 After graduating from St. Albert Catholic High School Marilyn went on to obtain her post-secondary degree in Science and her Certification in Education at the University of Alberta.
 Marilyn has a Certificate in Financial Literacy from the Business Department from Rotman University (University of Toronto).

 Marilyn is currently working on her Master's Degree in Public Health through the University of Waterloo.
 She has worked in Medical Research specializing in Diabetes and has held teaching positions in Loudon County, VA and at the Northern Alberta Institute of Technology (NAIT) where she was nominated for a teaching excellence award.
 Prior to being elected as a trustee for Edmonton Catholic Schools Marilyn owned and operated a small business.

 Marilyn has served as the Board Chair in 2015-2016.